RussellTsuchida/ped/README.md

-# Principal Equilibrium Dimensions
+# Exponential family PCA using DEQs
-*Code to accompany the paper titled "Principal equilibrium dimensions"*
+*Code to accompany the paper titled "When are equilibrium networks scoring algorithms?"*

 ## Basic Usage

 We roughly follow an sklearn API.
-For example, for shallow PED from input dimensionality 50 to latent dimensionality 2
+For example, from input dimensionality 50 to latent dimensionality 2

     from model import DeepPED
     ped = DeepPED([50, 2])